 • Beading needle

-• 2 15mm Buttons for arm joints, try these or slightly smaller ones
+• 2 x 15mm Buttons for arm joints, try these or slightly smaller ones

 • Black micron pigma pen (fine)

 • Colored pencils - eye color, pink or blush for lips and cheeks